mmastro94/packer_postgres/README.md

 3. Terraform installed on host computer with path visible to Jenkins
       * Path to terraform given to Jenkins user

-4. AWS free tier account
+4. Amazon AWS account

 #### **Setup**

-* You will use [these files](https://git.ellucian.com/users/mmastro/repos/postgres_packer/browse) to run Packer
+* You will use [these files](https://github.com/mmastro94/packer_postgres) to run Packer
-* You will use [these files](https://git.ellucian.com/users/mmastro/repos/postgres_terraform/browse) to run Terraform
+* You will use [these files](https://github.com/mmastro94/terraform_postgres) to run Terraform

 **Once you have met all reguirements:**